Igor Stravinsky: Turn towards neoclassicism

 In 1921, Stravinsky signed a contract with the player piano company Pleyel to create piano roll arrangements of his music.
 He received a studio at their factory on the Rue Rochechouart, where he reorchestrated Les noces for a small ensemble including player piano.
-The composer transcribed many of his major works for the mechanical pianos, and the Pleyel premises remained his Paris base until 1933, even after the player piano had been largely supplanted by electrical gramophone recording.
+Stravinsky transcribed many of his major works for the mechanical pianos, and the Pleyel premises remained his Paris base until 1933, even after the player piano had been largely supplanted by electrical gramophone recording.
 Stravinsky signed another contract in 1924, this time with the Aeolian Company in London, producing rolls that included comments about the work by Stravinsky that were engraved into the rolls.
 He stopped working with player pianos in 1930 when the Aeolian Company's London branch was dissolved.

-The interest in Pushkin shared by Stravinsky and Diaghilev led to Mavra, a comic opera begun in 1921 that exhibited the composer's rejection of Rimsky-Korsakov's style and his turn towards classic Russian operatists like Tchaikovsky, Glinka, and Dargomyzhsky.
+The interest in Pushkin shared by Stravinsky and Diaghilev led to Mavra, a comic opera begun in 1921 that exhibited the former's rejection of Rimsky-Korsakov's style and his turn towards classic Russian operatists like Tchaikovsky, Glinka, and Dargomyzhsky.
 Yet, after the 1922 premiere, the work's tame nature – compared to the innovative music Stravinsky had come to be known for – disappointed critics.
 In 1923, Stravinsky finished orchestrating Les noces, settling on a percussion ensemble including four pianos.
-The Ballets Russes staged the ballet-cantata that June, (Note: Les noces was the last work Stravinsky ever wrote for the Ballets Russes, likely to due a disassociation from stage music onset by Stravinsky's religious crisis.) and although it initially received moderate reviews, the London production received a flurry of critical attacks, leading the writer H. G. Wells to publish an open letter in support of the work.
+The Ballets Russes staged the ballet-cantata that June, (Note: Les noces was the last work Stravinsky ever wrote for the Ballets Russes, likely to due a disassociation from stage music onset by his religious crisis.) and although it initially received moderate reviews, the London production received a flurry of critical attacks, leading English writer H. G. Wells to publish an open letter in support of the work.
 During this period, Stravinsky expanded his involvement in conducting and piano performance.
 He conducted the premiere of his Octet in 1923 and served as the soloist for the premiere of his Piano Concerto in 1924.
 Following its debut, he embarked on a tour, performing the concerto in over 40 concerts.